burlachenkok/burtorch/README_2_EXTRA_TOOLS.md

 Lcov is a graphical front-end for the coverage testing tool [GNU GCC gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html).
 It provides a way to collect coverage data for programs and then generate HTML-based reports that display the coverage information.
 To use the underlying tool [GNU GCC gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html) binaries should be built with correct flags.
-After this binaries should be launched.
-Each compiled source file will have in filesystem object file.
+After this, binaries should be launched.
+Each compiled source file will have an object file in the filesystem.
-After test runs the coverage information will be stored in files with extension `.gcda`.
+After test runs, the coverage information will be stored in files with the extension `.gcda`.

 ## Install Lcov for Windows